arraydifference

 ARRAYUNIQUE

-The arraydifference statement creates a new array from two existing arrays.
+The arraydifference statement creates a new array from two existing text arrays.
 The new array contains only items that are in the first array but not in the second array.

 Parameters